Is Your Child a Target for Bullies?

 If you suspect that your child is the target of bullying, ask her teachers whether your child’s social skills are contributing to any difficulties she may be having.

-If She Is Being Bullied, Explain How Bullies Work
+If They Are Being Bullied, Explain How Bullies Work

 It is possible for your child to reduce his risk of being bullied — he just needs to understand what made him a target in the first place.
 ADHD can inhibit a child’s understanding of social cues, so there’s a good chance he doesn’t even realize that his classmates may find his actions annoying or inappropriate.